dougzilla32/CancelForPromiseKit/README.md

 let fetchImage = URLSession.shared.dataTask<mark><b>CC</b></mark>(.promise, with: url).compactMap{ UIImage(data: $0.data) }
 let fetchLocation = CLLocationManager.requestLocation<mark><b>CC</b></mark>().lastValue

+/* Cancellable promises can be cancelled directly.
+However by holding on to the
-// Hold on to the <b>CancelContext</b> rather than the promise chain so the
+   <mark><b>CancelContext</b></mark> rather than a promise, each promise in the chain can be
-// promises can be freed up.
+   deallocated by ARC as it is resolved. */
 <mark><b>let context =</b></mark> firstly {
     when(fulfilled: fetchImage, fetchLocation)
 }.done { image, location in